gediz/mpv-wiki/List-of-MPlayer-LGPL-relicensing-agreements.md

 - iive (agrees to LGPL 3.0 or later, but not LGPL 2.1 or later)
 - laaz

+The list of people who have yet to reply isn't public.

-A few of these agreements were received via the mplayer-dev-eng mailing list, a few on IRC, a moderate amount in this github issue, and most via personal mail.
+A few of these agreements were received via the mplayer-dev-eng mailing list, a few on IRC, a moderate amount in the relicensing github issue, and most via personal mail.